 A study showed no significant difference in SAA concentrations in equine heparinized plasma and serum (Howard and Graubner 2014).

 Previous studies have shown that equine SAA is more stable at room temperature than refrigerated.
-A small study at Cornell University confirmed this finding.
+A small study at Cornell University confirmed this finding with the LZ-SAA method.
 Two equine samples with high values of 481 and 177 ug/ml showed a 2-3% decrease in concentration at 4ºC with storage for 24 hours versus a 3-5% decrease at room temperature.
 With storage for 72 hours, the drop at 4ºC was greater than at room temperature (7% versus 3-6% at 48 hours and 8-9% versus 2-4% at 72 hours).
 Very high values (>60 ug/dL) were still abnormal after 10 days of storage at either temperature (Hillstrom et al 2010).
 SAA concentrations are stable frozen (-20ºC), thus it is recommended that for storage >24 hours, the samples should be frozen and shipped ensuring that they remain frozen.
 If freezing is not an option, then the samples should be maintained at room temperature.
 This also suggests that mildly increased concentrations may drop to within reference intervals (<20 ug/mL in horses) with storage.
 Stability is unknown in other species.

 - Lipemia, hemolysis, and icterus: Unknown effect.
 Per manufacturer, lipemia and hemolysis should not interfere.